 Graveyard Key

 On the way to the Royal Crypt, Dampé will give you the Graveyard Key.
-A crow will steal it from you, so you have to kill the crow to get it back.
-It will let you open the gate to the graveyard.
+A crow will steal it from you, so you have to dash into the tree that the crow flew into to get it back.
+You can take the key to Dampé, who will open the gate to the graveyard with it.

 Tiger Scroll

 There are eight Tiger Scrolls available in the game.
 You can get them by finding and training at the various dojos around Hyrule, all owned by Swiftblade and his relatives.
-Each Tiger Scroll is granted after you learn a special sword technique from the dojo owner.
+Each Tiger Scroll is granted after you learn a special sword technique from the Blade Brother at each dojo.

 Joy Butterfly

-There are a few Joy Butterflies in certain parts of Hyrule.
-These butterflies will permanently improve one of Link's skills when found.
+After you fuse Kinstones a couple of times with Din, Nayru, and Farore, there will be a few Joy Butterflies in certain parts of Hyrule.
+These butterflies will permanently improve one of your skills when found.

 Mysterious Shells